vdimensions/shims/README.md

 # NETStandard.Shim

-This project is an attemtp to provide API consistency between the different .NET framework versions and to avoid the `#if-#else-#endif` preprocessor hell.
+This project is an attempt to provide API consistency between the different .NET framework versions and to avoid the `#if-#else-#endif` preprocessor hell.

 This library refers the .NET reference source repository to obtain implementations of features that are missing in earlier framework vesions.
 See the License section for more information